StackVista/stackstate-docs/develop/developer-guides/custom-functions/propagation-functions.md

 #### User parameters

 User parameters can optionally be defined and used in the script.
-The value must be provided when the function is [configured in the component template](#specify-propagation-function-in-template).
+The value must be provided when the function is [configured in the template](#add-to-template).

 ### Execution